microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 The Firmware for PSFB DCDC Converter has the following components
 ### Input/Output Rail Sensing
 When designing a power converter, it's important to monitor both the input and output voltages and currents.
 This is done by scaling the voltages to levels that the microcontroller's ADC sense lines can handle.
-The input current is measured with a current transformer, while the output current is detected using a shunt amplifier.
+The primary side current is measured with a current transformer, while the output current is detected using a shunt amplifier.
 Both of these current measurements are then converted into voltage signals that the analog sense lines can process.

 ##### Peripheral Used : High Speed 12-bit Analog to Digital Converter(ADC)
 The dsPIC33CK256MP506 devices have a high-speed, 12-bit Analog-to-Digital Converter (ADC) that features a low conversion latency, high resolution and oversampling capabilities to improve performance in AC/DC, DC/DC power converters.
 The devices implement the ADC with three SAR cores, two dedicated and one shared.
 Two of these cores are faster dedicated cores which are dedicated to specific channels and are used to sample the input and output currents.
-The other core, which is a shared core between a higher number of channels, is used to sample the input and output voltages.
+The other core, which is a shared core supporting a higher number of channels, is used to sample the input and output voltages.

 Following table lists all the analog channels of the PSFB converter